oconnor663/duct.py/gotchas.md

 For this reason, the `start` method must use threads to supply input and capture output.
-That guarantees that the parent will never cause its children to block, regardless of its order of operations after `start`.
+That guarantees that the parent will never cause its children to block on output, regardless of its order of operations after `start`.

 ## Killing grandchild processes?